netnet-core/self-custody-wallet/README.md

 ## Security

-Security is the foundation of Tusk, not an afterthought.
+Security is the foundation of Ouro, not an afterthought.

 - **Audits** — Audited by leading security firms; full reports available in [`/audits`](./audits)
 - **Bug bounty** — Up to $250,000 for critical vulnerabilities.
 See [SECURITY.md](./SECURITY.md)
 - **Reproducible builds** — Verify that the binary you run matches the public source code
 - **No telemetry by default** — Opt-in only, never tied to wallet addresses

-If you discover a security vulnerability, please email **security@Tusk.io** rather than opening a public issue.
+If you discover a security vulnerability, please email **security@Ouro.io** rather than opening a public issue.

 ---